Managed Service Provider Relationships: How They’re Evolving

-“When technology solutions first entered the business world, anyone with some perceived IT experience offering services to organizations seemed like a worthy enough partner,” says Jeff Clendenin, Director of Professional Services at Innovative Technology Solutions.
+“When technology solutions first entered the business world, anyone with some perceived IT experience offering services to organizations seemed like a worthy enough partner,” says Jesse Alexander, President of Innovative Technology Solutions.
 “Today, customers desire service providers that offer value, a trusted partnership, and insights into underlying causes for issues in the IT environment.”

 EDUCATION AND INSIGHT

 To convert a cost-driven prospect into a value-driven customer, a managed services provider must educate customers on the value the partnership can deliver.
 This involves positioning the IT managed services provider as a vendor “that takes a holistic view of their business first, over and above focusing on the daily, recurring tasks of short-term problem-solving” and provides “ongoing, actionable insights into root causes and trends.”

 Alexander stresses the importance of talent on the IT managed services team, observing that low-cost IT managed service providers “tend to hire employees with a limited skillset that dictates a ‘scripted’ approach to solving simple problems for the client.”
 This can often lead to delays in resolution and frustration for the customer.
 Hiring people with the skills and motivation to explore problems more thoroughly is a better approach.